By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 Pros: Easy to extend.

-New commands which require a prompt or alternative parsing do not need to further modify theInternshipDiaryParser
+New commands which require a prompt or alternative parsing do not need to further modify theInternshipDiaryParserorLogicManagerclass. -

 Cons: All commands will have to implement a